 Weak boundaries, weak values.
 Strong boundaries, strong values.

-To evaluate the boundaries of a potential candidate, ask them what their expectations are about the working conditions, and then offer them something less and see how they respond.
+To evaluate the boundaries of a potential candidate, ask them what their expectations are about the working conditions.
+Then offer them something less and see how they respond.

 3. A strong leader allows rather than controls

-They don’t micro manage as they trust their team and empowers them to deliver.
-They present a goal to the team and then allow them to succeed or fail, without influencing how the work gets done, rather focusing on why it needs to be done and ensuring that the team has all the resources they need to get it done.
+They don’t micromanage as they trust their team and empowers them to deliver.
+They present a goal to the team and then allow them to succeed or fail, without influencing how the work gets done.
+Rather focusing on why it needs to be done.
+Ensuring that the team has all the resources they need to get it done.
 This allows the team to come up with creative solutions and it allows a team to learn from failures.

 Determining the difference between being a leader who allows rather than a micro-manager, brief them on a small project and ask them to draw, either on a piece of paper or a whiteboard and then explain to you how they would handle it.

-A micromanager will include a lot of detail in their diagram and include detail in the areas out of his control.
+A micromanager will include a lot of detail in their diagram and include detail in the areas out of their control.

 4. A strong leader is an effective communicator